ionic-zone/ionic.zone/_drafts/_articles/cli.md

 ## 2. Add native platforms

-The next step is then to add the native platforms you want to support in your app:
+To actually start development of a native app you now have to add the platforms you want to support in your app to the project:

-### `npx cap add ios`
-### `npx cap add android`
+### `npx cap add [platform]`

 > Add a native platform project

-To actually start development of a native app you now have to add the platforms of your choice to the project.
-Running the above commands will create a `ios` or `android` folder that contains a normal native project.

-It sets up the project for you and also copies over your `www` to the correct path and creates the native bridge file that will be injected into the webview showing your web app that enables the communication between native code and Javascript code.
+Running `npx cap add ios` and `npx cap add android` will create a `ios` or `android` folder that contain normal native platform projects.
+It also copies over your `www` to the correct path and creates the native bridge file that will be injected into the webview showing your web app that enables the communication between native code and Javascript code.

 ## 3. Develop your app

-Yeah, there is not really a CLI command for that - you have to do that manually.
+Yeah, there is not really a CLI command for that - you have to do that manually 😄

-But there are 2 commands that might make it easier:
+But there are 2 commands that might make it easier for you:

-### `npx cap open`
+### `npx cap open [platform]`

 Opens the project in the native IDE for the chosen platform: Xcode for iOS, Android Studio for Android.